What is outer ear infection?

 - Discharge from the ear.

-Discussion your medical history and a physical examination are usually sufficient for your doctor to diagnose an outer ear infection.
+Discussion of your history and a physical examination are usually enough for your doctor to diagnose an outer ear infection.
 Your doctor might refer you to an ear, nose and throat (ENT) specialist if your eardrum has been damaged.

 Paracetamol or ibuprofen can be taken for pain relief.
-More severe cases may require oral antibiotics.
+Your doctor may prescribe medications for more severe cases.

 The following ear hygiene practices can help to prevent outer ear infection: